datacarpentry/image-processing/episodes/08-edge-detection.md

 questions:
 - "How can we automatically detect the edges of the objects in an image?"
 objectives:
-- "Apply Sobel, Laplacian, and Canny edge detection to an image."
+- "Apply Canny edge detection to an image."
-- "Explain how we can use trackbars to expedite finding appropriate parameter values for our OpenCV method calls."
+- "Explain how we can use trackbars to expedite finding appropriate parameter values for our OpenCV function calls."
 - "Create OpenCV windows with trackbars and associated callback functions."
 keypoints:
-- "Sobel edge detection is implemented in the `cv2.Sobel()` method.
-We usually call the method twice, to find edges in the x and y dimensions."
-- "The two edge images returned by two `cv2.Sobel()` calls can be merged using the `cv2.bitwise_or()` method."
-- "Edge detection methods return data that is signed instead of unsigned, so data types such as `cv2.CV_16S` or `cv2.CV-64F` should be used instead of unsigned, 8-bit integers (`uint8`)."
-- "The `cv2.createTrackbar()` method is used to create trackbars on windows that have been created by our programs."
+- "The `cv2.createTrackbar()` function is used to create trackbars on windows that have been created by our programs."
 - "We use Python functions as *callbacks* when we create trackbars using `cv2.createTrackbar()`."